 He is the founding partner of Your Half Pictures, which has served as production company and distributor for a number of films including 30 Miles, On the Doll starring Brittany Snow, Stealing Martin Lane and the Sean Penn documentary Witch Hunt.

-Harper is also co-owner of Anarchy Post, a full-service post-production facility in Glendale, CA.
+Harper is also co-founder of Anarchy Post, a full-service post-production facility in Glendale, CA.

 JAY HOLBEN is an award-winning producer and director whose works include the Stephen King adaptation, Paranoid, the New York Post favorite Hunger, the multi-award winning thriller Descent, Mothman, and Barfighter.
 2 Million Stupid Women is his fourth feature film as a producer.
 Holben was also a consultant on the first season of Showtime’s Dexter and a second-unit director on Cinemax’s series Femme Fatales.
 He is also the producer and director of the reality television series My Hollywood and the upcoming ‘Tis It the Season, written and directed by veteran actor Jason Gedrick (HBO’s Luck and Dexter).

 As a director of photography, Holben has photographed feature films, shorts, commercials and music videos.

 Additionally, Holben has written for The Hollywood Reporter, is the technical editor for Digital Video magazine, and is a frequent contributing writer and former technical editor for the highly esteemed American Cinematographer magazine.
 He is also the author of A Shot in the Dark: A Creative DIY Guide to Lighting for Digital Video on (Almost) No Budget.